 • Git Tags: Marks specific commits as releases.

-Best Practices for Versioning
+Best practices for versioning

-1. Adopt SemVer: Use SemVer for clarity and consistency.
+1. Adopt SemVer for clarity and consistency.

 Conclusion